dzackgarza/smart-pandoc-debugger/CONTRIBUTING.md

 The project includes a pre-commit hook that will:
 - Run tests automatically
 - Check for untracked files and potential issues
+- **Display reviewer response protocol reminders** after successful commits
 - Remind you of important checks before committing

+**The pre-commit hook will display the ENFORCED reviewer response method** after each successful commit, reminding you to:
+- ✅ Use comprehensive backlink responses
+- ❌ Avoid individual comment thread replies
+- 📖 Follow the exact protocol in CONTRIBUTING.md

 To install the pre-commit hook (if not already installed):
 ```bash